Incoming freshman joins Aggies from Greece

 USU Introduces New Women's Basketball Head Coach Jerry Finkbeiner

-Finkbeiner (pronounced Fink-by-ner) is the second male coach in Utah State history along with Bob Corbin who was the Aggies' coach from 1984-86.
-Finkbeiner is only the second USU coach since the re-instatement of the program in 2003 when Raegan Pebley took over.
-Pebley left USU to take the head coaching position at Fresno State following the 2011-12 season.
+Finkbeiner (pronounced Fink-by-ner) was named the ninth head coach in USU program history on April 26, 2012.
+He is the second male coach in Utah State history, joining Bob Corbin, who was the Aggies' coach from 1984-86.
+Finkbeiner is only the second USU coach since the reinstatement of the program in 2003 when Raegan Pebley took over.

-In the 2013-14 season, Finkbeiner led the Aggies to a 15-16 record.
-The team advanced to the second round of the Mountain West Championships, falling to Colorado State.
+In the 2013-14 season, Finkbeiner led the Aggies to a 15-16 overall record, while going 8-10 in league play in their first year in the Mountain West.
+The team advanced to the quarterfinals of the Mountain West Championships.

 That year, Finkbeiner coached guard Jennifer Schlott to several accolades and records.
 Schlott finished the year third in the nation in scoring with 26.2 points per game.
-She was named the Mountain West Player of the Year and became USU's first-ever AP All-American.
+She was named the Mountain West Player of the Year and became USU's first-ever AP All-American, earning honorable mention accolades.
 She became the all-time leading scorer at Utah State, ending her career with 1,556 points.
 Schlott was invited to a WNBA training camp with the Indiana Fever, before signing a professional contract to play for Tapiolan Honka in Finland.

 Off the court, the 2013-14 Aggies also succeeded academically.
 Six student-athletes received academic all-Mountain West honors, while two were named Mountain West Scholar-Athletes.

-During the 2012-13 season, which was his first season at Utah State, the Aggies achieved an 18-14 record.
-USU finished second in the WAC standings for the second-straight season with a 14-4 mark.
-Under the direction of Finkbeiner, Utah State advanced to postseason for the third-straight season, as the Aggies played in the Women's Basketball Invitational.
-USU finished the season second in the nation in free throw percentage with a school and WAC record 80.1 percent from the charity stripe.
-Three players were honored by the WAC as Devyn Christensen earned first-team all-WAC honors, while Jennifer Schlott and Jenna Johnson earned second and third-team all-WAC honors, respectively.
-Christensen also ended the season third in the nation in free throw shooting at 92.4 percent.
+In Finkbeiner's debut season in 2012-13, the Aggies achieved an 18-14 record.
+USU finished second in the Western Athletic Conference standings for the second-straight season with a 14-4 mark.
+Under the direction of Finkbeiner, Utah State advanced to the postseason for the third-straight season, as the Aggies played in the Women's Basketball Invitational.
+USU finished the season second in the nation in free throw percentage with a school and WAC record 80.1 percent.
+Three players were honored by the WAC as Devyn Christensen earned first-team honors, while Jennifer Schlott and Jenna Johnson earned second and third-team honors, respectively.

 The Aggies also found success in the classroom under Finkbeiner as five players earned academic all-WAC honors.

-As the head coach at Oral Roberts, Finkbeiner led the Golden Eagles to seven Summit League (formerly Mid-Continent Conference) regular season and tournament titles and six 20-win seasons, including three consecutive 20-win campaigns, a first for the program in over three decades.
+As the head coach at Oral Roberts, Finkbeiner led the Golden Eagles to seven Summit League regular season and tournament titles and six 20-win seasons.
 At ORU, Finkbeiner coached five All-Americans, eight conference players of the year, five conference newcomers of the year and 26 all-conference selections.
-Furthermore, Finkbeiner was named conference coach of the year twice during his ORU tenure.
+He was named conference coach of the year twice during his ORU tenure.

 In his six years prior to ORU, Finkbeiner led Southern Nazarene to three-straight NAIA national titles and a combined 99-4 record from 1994 to 1996.
 Finkbeiner posted a 186-20 record in six seasons at SNU.
 During his career at Southern Nazarene, Finkbeiner coached nine NAIA All-Americans and a two-time NAIA Player of the Year, while five of his players went on to play professional basketball overseas.

-During his tenure at Southern Nazarene, Finkbeiner's coaching achievements did not go unnoticed as he was named the NAIA National Coach of the Year in 1994, 1995 and 1996.
-In 1995, he was also named as the College Sports Magazine and Converse National Coach of the Year.
+During his tenure at Southern Nazarene, Finkbeiner's coaching achievements did not go unnoticed, as he was named the NAIA National Coach of the Year in 1994, 1995 and 1996.
+He was also named as the College Sports Magazine and Converse National Coach of the Year in 1995.
 Finkbeiner was named the NAIA District 9 Coach of the Year in 1993 and the Sooner Athletic Conference Coach of the Year from 1992 to 1996.

-Finkbeiner and his wife, Reva, have five children and two daughter-in-laws, Isaac (Angela), Ben (Alycia), Corban, Micha and Bethany.
+Finkbeiner and his wife, Reva, have five children and two daughters-in-law, Isaac (Angela), Ben (Alycia), Corban (Nathan), Micha (Tommy) and Bethany and nine grandchildren.
 His son, Ben, is an assistant coach for the Aggies.